atamocius/blazor-tictactoe/README.md

 # Blazor Tic-Tac-Toe

 A Blazor version of the [React](https://reactjs.org/tutorial/tutorial.html) [tutorial](https://codepen.io/gaearon/pen/gWWZgR?editors=0010).
-Implemented as _faithful_ to the original tutorial.
+Implemented as _faithful_ to the original tutorial as possible.

 ## References